December 19th, 2012

 How a Little Extra Income Can Help Your Credit Score

 Do you want a better credit score?
 Of course you do.
 We all do, right?
 At the beginning of 2012, I had several thousand dollars of credit card debt and I wanted to improve my own credit score.

-So how can you improve your credit score if you are dealing with debt?
+So how can you improve your credit health if you are dealing with debt?
 One way that helped in my case was to earn some extra income:

-Why Extra Income Can Boost Your Credit Score
+Why Extra Income Can Improve your Credit Health

 When you start paying off that $6,000 in debt, your credit utilization will be reduced, which will make your credit score go up.
 And that’s where the extra money comes in.
 You can supplement your regular debt payments with money from additional income to get the debt paid off and improve your credit utilization.

 Believe it or not, it’s easier than you think to earn a little extra income.
 One of the first things to consider is how long it’s been since you got a raise.
 If it’s been awhile, you should seek out an opportunity to negotiate a salary increase.
 It’s amazing how much you can change your financial picture simply by taking some simple steps to get that well-deserved raise.

 But beyond your regular salary, there are a lot of great ways to earn extra money on the side.
 Here are a few options that can work for almost anyone: